daltenty/davfs/Readme.txt

 $ ./mkdavfs ./davfs.disk  # format the disk, creating the internal datastructures
 $ ./davfs ./davfs.disk /Volumes/davfs -f # mount and run in the foreground so we can see output

+To run the random work load simulation:
+$ ./simio 5000 # run 5000 random read/writes

+Part 3:

+Sample simulation outputs are included as ascii.out.

+Disk Structures:

+All data structures are listed in diskstructures.h.
+A FAT implementing block chains as a linked list is present.
+As is a superblock containing metadata, and directory entries packed 2 per block.
+The root directory is found on disk immediately following the fat.